-Teen bystander is fatally shot during a fight near a New York City school
+Teen ‘innocent bystander’ fatally shot during a fight near a New York City school

-NEW YORK (AP) — A 16-year-old girl was killed by a stray bullet near a Bronx high school and a 14-year-old boy was being sought in connection with her death, police said.
+NEW YORK (AP) — A 16-year-old girl was killed by a stray bullet near a Bronx high school and a 14-year-old suspect was taken into custody, police said Tuesday.

 What to know about the 2024 Election